-That doesn’t mean you should build a full-featured solution.
+Prototyping doesn’t mean you should build a full-featured solution.
 Instead, focus on building a prototype that is good enough to put in front of prospective customers and get feedback as quickly as you can.
-For Nextdoor, Sarah used rough wireframes and mockups in her early user interviews to gauge early reactions and needs.
+For Nextdoor, Sarah used rough wireframes and mock-ups in her early user interviews to gauge early reactions and needs.
 The goal is to test your proposed solution in more realistic market conditions and continue learning.
 You want to get answers to a few key questions about the product before you decide to build a company around it.
 Otherwise, you risk building in a vacuum and creating something that no one needs.

 “You may not be able to convince more than 50% of the people you talk to, and that’s fine.
 If everyone thinks it’s a good idea, something is probably off as well.
 But if you can’t convince anyone, that’s a red flag.
-You’ll need to convince investors, early hires, and customers down the line so selling while you validate is critical.”
+You’ll need to convince investors, early hires, and customers down the line so selling while you validate is critical.” — Jyoti Bantal

 The best founders have real conviction in their idea because their insight comes from authentic experience and it’s been battle-tested through ruthlessly objective market validation.
-They understand at some level the challenges and the competition, and yet, they have an unwavering belief in their unique edge and ability to win.
+They understand at some level the challenges and the competition, and yet they have an unwavering belief in their unique edge and ability to win.

-Note: The journey isn’t linear.
+Note: A founder's journey isn’t linear.
 There are some people who swap the order of finding an idea and finding a co-founder.
 Both paths are valid.
 The point is that at the end of this stage, you have an idea and team that fits together.
 That means you should only land on an idea that makes sense for the specific crew you’ve assembled to tackle together.
 By thoughtfully vetting for idea/team fit from the start, your chances of succeeding are that much higher.

 Out of countless decisions you’ll make throughout the lifetime of your company, perhaps the most important decision you’ll make is choosing your co-founder(s).
 It’s hard both emotionally and financially to undo this decision and change co-founders.
 There’s a human cost to doing this and can cause a lot of trauma inside an organization.

 “The ideal situation is someone you’ve worked with before that you really respect and admire.
 The most important thing is having alignment on the problem you’re solving and what the company is about.
 It’s about mutual respect, which goes beyond just trust.
 It’s about respecting each others’ strengths.
-A co-founder is not just a friend.
-They have to bring in skills that you admire and need.
-You want to make sure that ability to “mind meld” is there and that you share the way of mentally thinking through things.”
+A co-founder is not just a friend — they have to bring in skills that you admire and need.
+You want to make sure that ability to 'mind meld' is there and that you share the way of mentally thinking through things.”

 The success of any startup often comes down to having the right team in place to execute on the idea from the very beginning.
-Co-founders should not only complement each other’s skills, but also align around their vision for the company.
-Rishi Bhargava, Co-founder of Demisto, attributes a good part of Demisto’s success to a high level of synchronization and trust among the company’s founders.
-If there are differences in your answers and mindsets, make sure you are good at talking it through and finding resolution.
+Co-founders should not only complement each other’s skills but also align around their vision for the company.
+Rishi Bhargava, co-founder of Demisto, attributes a good part of Demisto’s success to a high level of synchronization and trust among the company’s founders.
+If there are differences in your answers and mindsets, make sure you're good at talking it through and finding resolution.

-Ultimately, you need to have bedrock level conviction in yourself and your founding team.
+Ultimately, you need to have bedrock-level conviction in yourself and your founding team.
 Do you truly have some unique experience or exposure that will help you win?
 For instance, it could be your ability to assemble a great team or your prior execution record.
 In many ways, investors will hold you to that same standard so it’s worth thinking through early.

 Start by asking yourself, “What do I need to do to make progress?”
-For most pre-seed startups, that means building a product, validating the idea in the market, and finding PMF.
+For most Pre-Seed startups, that means building a product, validating the idea in the market, and finding PMF.
 You need some notion of the milestones you want to achieve separate from the fundraising element.
-What does success for the next 6-12 months look like?
+What does success for the next six to 12 months look like?
 Once you have that idea in your head, find a way to fund it.
 Can you find ways to capitalize yourself through sweat equity or putting your own money in the company?
 If you are not in that position or if you want to have partners with you from the beginning, then you will need to find the right investors.

 For more guidance on the fundraising process, see our Unusual Guide to Raising a Seed or Series A: Pitch and Process and our Case Study on Raising a Seed.

-Above all, you want to choose an investor you can trust.
+Above all, choose an investor you can trust.
 During the fundraising process, if you have conversations with folks who don’t feel quite right or trustworthy, don’t move forward.
 Trust your gut and do your diligence.
 Ask for references from founders they’ve worked with before who can point to concrete examples of how that investor helped.